 Our corporate governance and nominating committee uses a variety of methods, including engaging the services of outside consultants and search firms, to identify and evaluate director nominees.
+We have in the past used a search firm to identify, interview and screen director nominee candidates and conduct background and reference checks.
 In its evaluation of director candidates, our corporate governance and nominating committee will consider the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
 Some of the qualifications that our corporate governance and nominating committee considers include such factors as character, integrity, judgment, diversity (including, without limitation, diversity in terms of gender, race, ethnicity and experience), age, independence, skills, education, expertise, business acumen, corporate experience, length of service, understanding of our business and other commitments, among other things.
 Nominees must also have the highest personal and professional ethics and integrity and skills that are complementary to those of the existing directors.
 Director candidates must have the ability to assist and support management and make significant contributions to our success based on proven achievement and competence in the nominee's field and the ability to exercise sound business judgment.
-Nominees must also have an understanding of the fiduciary responsibilities that are required of a member of our board of directors are expected to prepare for, attend, and participate in all board of directors and applicable committee meetings.
+Nominees must also have an understanding of the fiduciary responsibilities that are required of a member of our board of directors and the commitment of time and energy necessary to diligently carry out those responsibilities.
+Members of our board of directors are expected to prepare for, attend, and participate in all board of directors and applicable committee meetings.
 Our corporate governance and nominating committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.

 The corporate governance and nominating committee considers the suitability of each director candidate, including current directors, in light of the current size and composition of our board.
 Although our board of directors does not maintain a specific policy with respect to board diversity, our board of directors believes that our board of directors should be a diverse body, and our corporate governance and nominating committee considers a broad range of backgrounds and experiences.
 In making determinations regarding nominations of directors, our corporate governance and nominating committee may take into account the benefits of diverse viewpoints.
-Our corporate governance and nominating committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
+Our corporate governance and nominating committee also considers these and other factors as it oversees the annual board of directors and committee evaluations.
 After completing its review and evaluation of director candidates, our corporate governance and nominating committee recommends to our full board of directors the director nominees for selection.